-While Xero is an accounting solution geared toward small businesses, the platform does offer solutions for enterprise accounting firms.
-For example, Xero’s accounting tools include everything from payment processing to fixed asset management.
+While Xero’s accounting solution is primarily geared toward small businesses, the platform does offer solutions for enterprise accounting.
+Its enterprise-level accounting tools include everything from payment processing to fixed asset management.

-In addition, enterprise accounting firms can use Xero to automate compliance processes using Xero Workpapers.
+Enterprises can use Xero to automate compliance processes using Xero Workpapers.
 Large businesses will also reap the benefits of robust reports and analytics that include in-depth data about client cash flows.
 And with Analytics Plus, firms can utilize predictions for even more insights.

 - Core accounting tools such as invoicing, cost capturing, payment processing, bank reconciliation and more.

 - Complete platform customization through add-ons such as Xero Expenses and third-party integrations.

 - Accountant and bookkeeper-specific tools such as Xero Practice Manager and Xero HQ.

 - Built-in connections to banks make transactions easy.

 - Employee expense management limited to priciest plan.

 - Some reviews report difficulty reaching customer service.

 - Better for midsize and large businesses than multi-national corporations.